Never use an existing brand to sell a non-related product to the existing ones.

 The reason why every market becomes a two-player game is that consumers believe marketing is a battle of products, while it is in fact a battle of perception.

 If you are in second place, your strategy is determined by the leader.

-The leader is likely strong in certain areas, and weak in others.
-You must become very strong where the leader is very weak.
+The leader is strong in certain areas, and weak in others.
+Become strong where the leader is weak.

-As such, you must find out the strength of the leader, and present the customer with the opposite.
+-> find out the strength of the leader and present customers with the opposite.

 There are those who want to buy from the leader, and those that do not.
 By being the exact opposite of the leader, you appeal to the latter.

 Most try to copy the leader.
 Don’t do that.
 Be the alternative.